snaplet/docs-old/docs/06-tutorials/supabase-clone-environments.md

 With all the above steps complete, we can now restore!

-1. Run `snaplet snapshot restore` in your project path.
+1. Run `snaplet snapshot restore --no-reset` in your project path.

+> **Note on `--no-reset`**: This will skip the “reset” step of the restore command.
+So no existing schemas will be dropped.
+Learn more about data operations here

 <div style={{textAlign: 'center'}}>